-Compared to the current model launched for the 2014 year model, the new all-Rogue boxier appears and more solid, with the impression reinforced by the fact that it is a slightly larger vehicle.
-Just look at the third lateral window which is much larger than the current model.
+Compared to the current model launched for the 2014 year model, the new all-Rogue boxier appears more solid, with the impression reinforced by the fact that it is a slightly larger vehicle.
+Just look at the third lateral window, which is much larger than the current model.

 This is a setting also seen on rivals like the Hyundai Santa Fe and the Chevrolet Blazer but doesn’t forget that Nissan was one of the first brands to create a Split lamp thing with the Juke first generation.

 New 2021 Nissan Rogue Engine

 One thing is certain, though: safety technology updates will be significant.
 Expect Rogue all new to debut one next year as the 2021 model.

 The swoopy and Sweep-back design on the Rogue front end is a place to be found since it’s replaced by yellow, straight up and down looks.
-If not for a semi-visible V-Motion Grille seen through wrappings, it would be somewhat difficult to ID this car.
+It would be somewhat difficult to ID this car if not for a semi-visible V-Motion Grille seen through wrappings.

-New 2021 Nissan Rogue USA Interior
+2021 Nissan Rogue Interior

 Much of it is due to the somewhat generic crossover form seen through camouflage.
 The closest thing to the Rogue-like concept car that we have seen from Nissan at the end is Xmotion, and this does exactly take a lot of inspiration from the wild concept.

-The gap between the two lamps that look gear is too big for it all to be one of the big light units.
+The gap between the two lamps that look at gear is too big for it all to be one of the big light units.
 With the lights getting smaller all the time, and this design trend is starting to take off, it’s no surprise it’s great to see it here.

 The clear backlight is placed horizontally, and it looks to be much narrower than the current rounded unit.
-Little spoiler hanging in the back window gives a bit of exercise emotion, but it’s somewhat without excitement elsewhere, at least as far as we know from this image.
+The little spoiler hanging in the back window gives a bit of exercise emotion, but it’s somewhat without excitement elsewhere, at least as far as we know from this image.

-The vehicle certainly did not appear to interfere on the size of Pathfinder, but Rogue grew in sense to further separate themselves from the little Rogue Sport.
+The vehicle certainly did not appear to interfere with the size of Pathfinder, but Rogue grew in a sense to further separate themselves from the little Rogue Sport.